Hirohito: Overseas travel

-From 3 March to 3 September 1921 (Taisho 10), the Crown Prince made official visits to the United Kingdom, France, the Netherlands, Belgium, Italy and Vatican City.
+From 3 March to 3 September 1921 (Taisho 10), the Crown Prince made official visits to the United Kingdom, France, the Netherlands, Belgium, Italy, Vatican City and Malta (then a protectorate of the British Empire).
 This was the first visit to Western Europe by the Crown Prince.
 Despite strong opposition in Japan, this was realized by the efforts of elder Japanese statesmen (Genrō) such as Yamagata Aritomo and Saionji Kinmochi.

 The departure of Prince Hirohito was widely reported in newspapers.
-The Japanese battleship Katori was used and departed from Yokohama, sailed to Naha, Hong Kong, Singapore, Colombo, Suez, Cairo, and Gibraltar.
-It arrived in Portsmouth two months later on 9 May, and on the same day they reached the British capital London.
-He was welcomed in the UK as a partner of the Anglo-Japanese Alliance and met with King George V and Prime Minister David Lloyd George.
-That evening, a banquet was held at Buckingham Palace and a meeting with George V and Prince Arthur of Connaught.
+The Japanese battleship Katori was used, and departed from Yokohama, sailed to Naha, Hong Kong, Singapore, Colombo, Suez, Cairo, and Gibraltar.
+In April, Hirohito was present in Malta for the opening of the Maltese Parliament.
+After sailing for two months, the Katori arrived in Portsmouth on 9 May, on the same day reaching the British capital, London.
+Hirohito was welcomed in the UK as a partner of the Anglo-Japanese Alliance and met with King George V and Prime Minister David Lloyd George.

+That evening, a banquet was held at Buckingham Palace, where Hirohito met with George V and Prince Arthur of Connaught.
 George V said that he treated his father like Hirohito, who was nervous in an unfamiliar foreign country, and that relieved his tension.
 The next day, he met Prince Edward (the future Edward VIII) at Windsor Castle, and a banquet was held every day thereafter.
-In London, he toured the British Museum, Tower of London, Bank of England, Lloyd's Marine Insurance, Oxford University, Army University, and Naval War College.
+In London, he toured the British Museum, the Tower of London, the Bank of England, Lloyd's Marine Insurance, Oxford University, Army University, and the Naval War College.
 He also enjoyed theater at the New Oxford Theatre and the Delhi Theatre.

-At Cambridge University, he listened to Professor J. R. Tanner's lecture on "Relationship between the British Royal Family and its People" and was awarded an honorary doctorate degree.
-He visited Edinburgh, Scotland, from the 19th to the 20th, and was also awarded an Honorary Doctor of Laws at the University of Edinburgh.
+At the University of Cambridge, he listened to Professor J. R. Tanner's lecture on "Relationship between the British Royal Family and its People", and was awarded an honorary doctorate degree.
+He visited Edinburgh, Scotland, from 19 to 20 May, and was also awarded an Honorary Doctor of Laws at the University of Edinburgh.
 He stayed at the residence of John Stewart-Murray, 8th Duke of Atholl, for three days.
 On his stay with Stuart-Murray, the prince was quoted as saying, "The rise of Bolsheviks won't happen if you live a simple life like Duke Athol."

-In Italy, he met with King Vittorio Emanuele III and others, attended official banquets in various countries, and visited places such as the fierce battlefields of World War I.
+In Italy, he met with King Vittorio Emanuele III and others, attended official international banquets, and visited places such as the fierce battlefields of World War I.